INTI-CMNB/kicad_ci_test_lib/README.md

 # kicad_ci_test_lib

-Library as a submodule for the kicad_ci_test example
+Library as a submodule for the kicad_ci_test example.

+It just contains an FT2232H component.